jikkenio/jikken/README.md

 ### Test Definition Format

 Jikken executes tests which are defined in a yaml/json format.
 It searches for files that end in `.jkt` to execute them as tests.
 Below is an example of the overall structure with all possible fields.
 The vast majority of tests should only require a tiny subset of these fields.
 This format is subject to change/improve over time as we add more capabilities to jikken.
 You can find some example tests [here](example_tests).
+The "complete" structure as shown here appears very large and complex.
+This is just an appearance due to the full flexibility of the definitions.
+The vast majority of tests are very small and require a tiny fraction of the fields displayed here.

 ```yaml
 name: